 Currently, Google Chrome is the safest and most user-friendly internet browser.
 Firefox, Safari and Edge or also solid choices, as long as you avoid using Internet Explorer.
-Also make sure to install the following three extensions:
+Also make sure to install the following two extensions:

 Adblocker uBlock Origin is a free extension that blocks ads and trackers on the internet.
 It protects you from so-called malvertising: viruses that spread through online ads.
 It also locks out organisations and companies that spy on your browsing habits.
 Contrary to Adblock and Adblock Plus, uBlock Origin doesn’t have a questionable business model.
 Do note that by using an adblocker, you’re depriving websites of their much-needed revenue.
 By whitelisting your favourite websites, you’re still allowing a company or person to profit from your visit.

 HTTPS Everywhere forces a secure connection when possible.
 If a hacker attempts to intercept your connection to try and send you to a website with an unsecure connection, HTTPS Everywhere will block the attempt.
 This extension can be downloaded for free.